redromnon/HeroicBashLauncher/README.md

 Head over to the [Releases](https://github.com/redromnon/HeroicBashLauncher/releases) page.
 Then download and extract the **.zip** file of the latest release.

 ### Running the Program
-Execute the program by simply  double-clicking the `setup.sh` script.
+Execute the program by simply  double-clicking the HeroicBashLauncher executable.
 You should be greeted by the _Process Finished_ dialog at the end.

+### Configuring Settings

+Open the `settings.config` file and disable an option by changing "true" to "false".

+The following options are available:
+- `"artwork"` - Downloads artwork for adding games to Steam
+- `"epic"` - Creates scripts for your Epic library
+- `"gog"` - Creates scripts for your GOG library

 ### Launching Games